Timber Mountain Log Ride

 The Timber Mountain Log Ride is a themed log flume water dark ride at Knott's Berry Farm in Buena Park, California, United States.
 The ride is themed after the Knott's Calico Ghost Town.
-The ride is one of the oldest log flumes in the United States and is the most popular ride at Knott's Berry Farm.
-Moreover, the Timber Mountain Log Ride celebrated its 50th anniversary on July 11, 2019 with unique merchandise, 2 new animatronic figures and the addition of a soundtrack developed exclusively for the log ride by Krazy Kirk and the Hillbillies.
+It is one of the oldest log flumes in the United States and is one of the most popular rides at the park.
+In 2013, the ride received a major refurbishment and celebrated its 50th anniversary on July 11, 2019.